Introduction to Orienteering, and Membership Info

 It is not expensive to become both a member of Border Liners and British Orienteering (BO) too - £10 for seniors, £3 for juniors!

-Go to the website www.britishorienteering.org.uk, click on membership, choose how you want to pay your fee and designate BL (Border Liners) as your club.
+Go to https://www.britishorienteering.org.uk/join choose how you want to pay your fee and designate BL (Border Liners) as your club.
 BL will be informed automatically that you have paid your fee and joined our club.

 *To do this please send your details, including email address, and the fee (Senior £5 and Junior £1) to: Shirley Moss, 3 The Meadows, Cliburn, Penrith, CA10 3AH.
 Please make cheques payable to Border Liners Orienteering Club.